pollfish/docs/ios-mopub-adapter.md

 #### **6.2 `request_uuid`**

-Sets a unique id to identify a user and be passed through server-to-server callbacks on survey completion.
+Sets a pass-through param to be received via the server-to-server callbacks.

 In order to register for such callbacks you can set up your server URL on your app's page on Pollfish Developer Dashboard and then pass your requestUUID through ParamsBuilder object during initialization.
 On each survey completion you will receive a callback to your server including the requestUUID param passed.